Relax during your procedure

 Our staff has received training in assisting with IV sedation and outpatient general anesthesia.
-All of our assistants are required to have passed the Dental Anesthesia Assistant National Certification Examination from the American Association of Oral & Maxillofacial Surgeons.
-We utilize anesthesia in our state of the art office and provide careful monitoring for every patient before and after procedures.
+All our assistants are required to have passed the Dental Anesthesia Assistant National Certification Examination from the American Association of Oral & Maxillofacial Surgeons.
+We utilize anesthesia in our state-of-the-art office and provide careful monitoring for every patient before and after procedures.

 Methods of Anesthesia

 At Greenville Oral Surgery Partners, we also provide our patients with access to intravenous sedation, which is also known as dental intravenous anesthesia or “twilight sedation.”
 This form of sedation allows you to feel comfortable and relaxed during an oral surgical procedure.
 You may even fall asleep.
 Intravenous or “IV” sedation can be carried out right in our office under the supervision of the surgeon.
 The IV is inserted through a vein in your arm / hand and applied as a continuous drip.
 The intention is to use the least amount of medication possible.
 In addition to being affordable and effective, IV sedation is extremely safe, making it an attractive option for many patients.